jpwhalley/2023_INSPIRE-Data_Collection_in_Python/README.md

 -------------
 ### Please install the following suggested software:

-1. [Anaconda3 (for python3 notebooks) (Links to an external site.)](https://www.anaconda.com/download/) We will mainly be using python notebooks for this session.
+1. [Anaconda3 (for python3 notebooks)](https://www.anaconda.com/download/) We will mainly be using python notebooks for this session.

 2. Selenium: [https://selenium-python.readthedocs.io/](https://selenium-python.readthedocs.io/)I usually use pip or conda to install packages: